loganstartoni/LoganStartoniBlog/docs/Technical/Git/Deploying MKDocs.md

 # Github Action Permissions
 Add the necessary Permissions to do write operations in the action:
 ![GHA Permissions](img/githubActionPermissions.png)
 This allows you to write back to the current repo you are working in.
+This is the part that I missed when I was first trying to set this up.

 # Configure Github Actions to build your site
 I use poetry to manage my dependencies because of that I have to also ensure poetry is installed.
 The following yaml ensures poetry is installed, install the project dependencies, then deploys the github pages site.